Chiselbury Hillfort; Ancient British Camp on 9th June 2006

 Coombe Bissett Down can be reached by car on a farm track from the Homington road out of Coombe Bissett.

 Martin Down is a large area of chalk downland near Martin, south of the A354.
 It is a National Nature Reserve (NNR) jointly owned and managed by Natural England and the Hampshire County Council.

-Historic Landscape Project website for the AONB.
+Historic Landscape Project; a website relating to the AONB.

 Langford Lakes, wetland reserves owned by the Wiltshire Wildlife Trust, are next to the River Wylye and can be reached by car in about thirty minutes, turning off the A36 and passing through Steeple Langford.

 Chalke Valley Fly Fishing in the ponds at Bishopstone.

 Chalke Valley Trout Farm in the River Chalk at Bowerchalke will show visitors around the breeding tanks.

 Larmer Tree Gardens south of Tollard Royal are pleasure grounds developed by General Pitt Rivers in 1880 for "public enlightenment and entertainment".

 The gardens were very popular during the 1920s and 1930s when open-topped charabancs took people for day trips from nearby villages; everyone dressed in their best hats and thick overcoats even in summer.
 I have heard that they had to get out and walk up the steep hill south of Bowerchalke towards Sixpenny Handley because the charabanc engines were not very powerful at that time.

 The gardens are still beautiful pleasure grounds and there are now additional facilities for wedding receptions and other functions.